-This reset disables two-step verification for the default admin account.
-If you configure two-step verification in Control Panel, it is removed from the admin account and moved to other administrator accounts to their personal settings.
+This reset disables two-factor authentication for the default admin account.
+If you configure two-factor authentication in Control Panel, it is removed from the admin account and moved to other administrator accounts to their settings.

-In case you blocked yourself from logging in due to failed login attempts, thanks to Auto Block, a Mode 1 reset helps you out as well.
+In case you blocked yourself from logging in due to failed login attempts, a Mode 1 reset helps you out, thanks to Auto Block.
 The reset disables Auto Block.